ArnavMehta3000/NuiEngine/README.md

 # Broken Tests

-Due to the build pipeline being changed from Premake5 to XMake, the Tests are not compiling and therefor not included when compiling the project.
+Due to the build pipeline being changed from Premake5 to XMake, the Tests are not compiling and therefore not included when compiling the project.
 Although the source code for it still exists in the [Test directory](./Engine/Test/).